 There are many ways to help the animals at the MSPCA-Boston Animal Care and Adoption Center.

-1. Set a time frame in which to collect donations, for example give it a week or a month.
+1. Set a time frame in which to collect donations, for example one week.

 2. Decorate posters and collection boxes to be displayed at your school, church, or community center.
 Be sure to get permission to put the collection boxes in the places you choose.